 - Captain Smooth and Sergeant Rough: He kind of has this dynamic with Rex in "Jedi Crash" and "Defenders of Peace".

-- Commanding Coolness: He holds the rank of commander and has a stoic personality.
+- Commanding Coolness: He holds the rank of Clone Marshal Commander and has a stoic personality.

 - Double Tap: He and his clone troopers shoot Aayla repeatedly after she goes down following the execution of Order 66.